 - 4 tuna steaks (6 ounces each)

-- In a small bowl, combine the first eight ingredients.
+- In a bowl, combine the first eight ingredients; mix well.
 Remove 1/3 cup to a small bowl for basting; cover and refrigerate.
 Pour remaining marinade into a large resealable plastic bag; add tuna.
 Seal bag and turn to coat; refrigerate for up to 1 hour.

-- Drain and discard marinade.
-Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
-Grill tuna, uncovered, over medium heat or broil 4 in. from the heat for 5-6 minutes on each side for medium-rare or until slightly pink in the center, basting frequently with reserved marinade.
+- Coat grill rack with cooking spray before starting the grill.
+Drain and discard marinade.
+Grill tuna, uncovered, over medium heat for 5-6 minutes on each side or until fish flakes easily with a fork, basting frequently with reserved marinade.
 Yield: 4 servings.